-Voting has been a very popular method for preference aggregation in multiagent environments.
+Voting has been a very popular method for preference aggregation in multi-agent environments.
 It is often the case that a set of agents with different preferences need to make a choice among a set of alternatives, where the alternatives could be various entities such as potential committee members, or joint plans of action.
 A standard methodology for this scenario is to have each agent express his preferences and then select an alternative (or more than one alternative in multi-winner elections) according to some voting protocol.
-Several decision making applications in AI have followed this approach including problems in collaborative filtering [19] and planning [9, 10].
+Several decision making applications in AI have followed this approach including problems in collaborative filtering (Pennock, Horvitz, & Giles 2000) and planning (Ephrati & Rosenschein 1991; 1993).

 In this work we focus on solution concepts for approval voting, which is a voting scheme for committee elections (multi-winner elections).
 In such a protocol, the voters are allowed to vote for, or approve of, as many candidates as they like.
-In the last three decades, many scientific societies and organizations have adopted approval voting, including the American Mathematical Society (AMS), the Institute of Electrical and Electronics Engineers (IEEE), the Game Theory Society (GTS) and the European Association for Logic, Language and Information.
+In the last three decades, many scientific societies and organizations have adopted approval voting, including, among others, the American Mathematical Society (AMS), the Institute of Electrical and Electronics Engineers (IEEE) and the Game Theory Society (GTS).
 A ballot in an approval voting protocol can be seen as a binary vector that indicates the candidates approved of by the voter.
 Given the ballots, the obvious question is: what should the outcome of the election be?
 The solution concept that has been used in almost all such elections is the minisum solution, i.e., output the committee which, when seen as a 0/1-vector, minimizes the sum of the Hamming distances to the ballots.
 If there is no restriction on the size of the elected committee this is equivalent to a majority vote on each candidate.
-If there is a restriction, e.g., if the elected committee should be of size exactly k, then the minisum solution consists of the k candidates with the highest number of approvals [4].
+If there is a restriction, e.g., if the elected committee should be of size exactly k, then the minisum solution consists of the k candidates with the highest number of approvals (Brams, Kilgour, & Sanver 2006).

-Recently, a new solution concept, the minimax solution, was proposed by Brams, Kilgour and Sanver [3].
+Recently, a new solution concept, the minimax solution, was proposed in (Brams, Kilgour, & Sanver 2004).
 The minimax solution chooses a committee which, when seen as a 0/1-vector, minimizes the maximum Hamming distance to all ballots.
 When there is a restriction that the size of the committee should be exactly k, then the minimax solution picks, among all committees of size k, the one that minimizes the maximum Hamming distance to the ballots.

 The main motivation behind the minimax solution is to address the issues of fairness and compromise.
 Since minimax minimizes the disagreement with the least satisfied voter, it tends to result in outcomes that are more widely acceptable than the minisum solution.
 Also, majority tyranny is avoided: a majority of voters cannot guarantee a specific outcome, unlike under minisum.
-On the other hand, advantages of the minisum approach include simplicity, ease of computation and nonmanipulability.
-A further discussion on the properties and the pros and cons of the minisum and the minimax solutions can be found in [3, 4].
+A further discussion on the properties and the pros and cons of the minisum and the minimax solutions can be found in (Brams, Kilgour, & Sanver 2004; 2006).

 In this work we address computational aspects of the minimax solution, with a focus on elections for committees of fixed size.
-In contrast to the minisum solution, which is easy to compute in polynomial time, we show that finding a minimax solution is NP-hard.
+In contrast to the minisum solution, which is easy to compute in polynomial time, finding a minimax solution is NP-hard.
 We therefore resort to polynomial-time heuristics and approximation algorithms.